Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Results Discussion

 \subsection{Static Targets}

-In the first ablation experiment, we conduct an exhaustive grid search to find the optimal static target hyperparameter $\varepsilon$.
-We fine-tune each of the three pretrained encoders using the static target loss variant, while varying $\varepsilon$ in the range of 0 to 1 in steps of 0.1.
-To make this exhaustive grid search feasible in terms of computation time, we train each configuration on the same randomly sampled subset of MSMARCO-Passage, containing \SI{2.56}{M~triplets}.
-Evaluation scores are calculated in the reranking setting.
-The maximum batch size possible across all models on the available hardware was used ($B=128$).
-Experiments with smaller batch size ($B=64$) showed the same trends and relative differences.
+In the first experiment, we conduct a grid search to find the optimal static target hyperparameter~$\varepsilon$.
+We fine-tune each of the three pre-trained encoders using the static target loss variant, while varying~$\varepsilon$ in the range of~0 to~1 in steps of~0.1.
+To make this grid search feasible in terms of computation time, we train each configuration on the same randomly sampled subset of MSMARCO-Passage, containing \SI{2.56}{M~triplets}.
+Evaluation scores are calculated in the re-ranking setting.
+The maximum batch size possible across all models on the available hardware was used~($B=128$).
+Experiments with smaller batch size~($B=64$) showed the same trends and relative differences.

-\autoref{fig:static-margins} shows evaluation scores for each combination of $\varepsilon$ and model, with and without using in-batch negatives.
-Four effects are apparent: \begin{enumerate*}[label=\bfseries(\arabic*)] \item Tuning $\varepsilon$ as a hyperparameter yields improvements across all configurations compared to the default choice of $\varepsilon=1$.
+\autoref{fig:static-margins} shows evaluation scores for each combination of~$\varepsilon$ and model, with and without using in-batch negatives.
+Four effects are apparent: \begin{enumerate*}[label=(\arabic*)] \item Tuning $\varepsilon$ as a hyperparameter yields improvements across all configurations compared to the default choice of $\varepsilon=1$.
 Moreover, the improvement between the default and optimal configuration is distinct, surpassing 0.1 nDCG@10 in almost all cases.
-Consequently, margin optimization is necessecary to extract maximum effectiveness in each setup. \item The optimal value of $\varepsilon$ varies depending on the model; each model achieves its highest evaluation score at different points.
-This indicates that hyperparameter optimization needs to be repeated for each pretrained model, and there is no universal choice for retrieval finetuning as a whole. \item The optimal margin varies depending on the task; all tested models show a different $\varepsilon$-value at which the respective evaluation measure, i.e., nDCG@10 or Hits@100, is maximized. \item Using in-batch negatives does not yield an improvement in effectiveness.
+Consequently, margin optimization is necessary to extract maximum effectiveness in each setup. \item The optimal value of $\varepsilon$ varies depending on the model; each model achieves its highest evaluation score at different points.
+This indicates that hyperparameter optimization needs to be repeated for each pre-trained model, and there is no universal choice for retrieval fine-tuning as a whole. \item The optimal margin varies depending on the task; all tested models show a different $\varepsilon$-value at which the respective evaluation measure, i.e., nDCG@10 or Hits@100, is maximized. \item Using in-batch negatives does not yield an improvement in effectiveness.
 For all three tested models and both measures, the effectiveness without in-batch negatives is the same or higher than with in-batch negatives.
 This suggests that the models do not benefit from the additional training data, likely because it is noisy and provides little information, as negatives in randomly sampled batches are `easy'. \end{enumerate*}